jbake1990/ICAV-Time-Server/WebApp/README.md

 ## License

-This project is part of the ICAV Time Tracker system.
+This project is part of the ICAV Time Tracker system. # Trigger new deployment